jdromeiro/.NET-Developer-Questions/README.md

 **8. What's the difference between a static method and a non-static method?**
 A static method belongs to the class and a non-static method belongs to an object.
 That means that static methods can be accessed without instantiating an object of that class, while non-static methods require instantiation.

+**9. What are Extension methods?**
+Extension methods allow to add methods to existing types without without modifying the original type.
+An extension method is a special kind of static method, but they are called as if they were instance methods of the extended type.

+**10. What are lambda expressions?**
+A lambda expression is an anonymous method that is created in the same place where it is used.
+It avoids the trouble of creating a full definition for a method when we only need to use it once.

 [Back to Table of Contents](#table-of-contents)

 ## Types